Denver Car Accident Attorney

 As outlined by the Colorado Department of Motor Vehicles, drivers are required to have insurance at the following levels:

 - Property damage – $15,000 per accident.

-It is optional for drivers in Colorado to purchase additional insurance for their own damages after a collision.
+It is optional for drivers to purchase additional insurance for their own damages after an automobile collision.
 Purchasing just the minimum amounts will mean no reimbursement for the at-fault party’s losses.
 Paying for additional comprehensive, collision, personal liability, or uninsured/underinsured motorist insurance, however, can help a driver protect him or herself after an at-fault wreck.
-Failure to carry adequate car insurance in Colorado can result in fines of $500 to $1,000, and suspension of the driver’s license.
+Failure to carry adequate auto insurance can result in fines of $500 to $1,000, and suspension of the driver’s license.

 Colorado Comparative Negligence Laws

 Colorado is a modified comparative negligence state.
-According to Colorado law (CRS 13-21-111), this means that if the party seeking damages is found have any degree of responsibility for the accident, the damages he or she receives will be reduced by that percent.
+According to state law (CRS 13-21-111), this means that if the party seeking damages is found have any degree of responsibility for the crash, the damages he or she receives will be reduced by that percent.
 However, if they are found to be 50 percent at fault or greater, they are not eligible to recover damages.
-This is why it is essential to have an experienced Denver car accident attorney on your side, to investigate your case and advocate on your behalf.
+This is why it is essential to have an experienced lawyer on your side, to investigate your case and advocate on your behalf.